jsdclxvi/Reforestation/README.md

-## Past, present, and future walked into a bar....
-It was tense.
+## How many apples grow on a tree?
+All of them!